 You should seek out an experienced orthopedic surgeon to perform your shoulder arthroplasty.
 This clinician should not only be skilled at performing the surgery but also have the ability to accurately assess the extent of the damage prior to surgery.

 Our fellowship-trained shoulder surgeon, Dr. Leigh Brezenoff, is experienced and skilled in providing expert care for our shoulder patients.
 Though many shoulder conditions can be treated conservatively, there are injuries or conditions that may require surgery.
-Dr. Brezenoff also offers a number of specialized nonsurgical joint treatments, including platelet-rich plasma (PRP) injections, corticosteroid joint injections, and viscosupplementation.
+Dr. Brezenoff also offers a number of specialized nonsurgical joint treatments including corticosteroid joint injections and viscosupplementation.
 Before recommending surgery, he also ensures that other measures have been taken to relieve your pain, including anti-inflammatory medications, injections, or physical therapy.

 If shoulder surgery is necessary for you, Dr. Brezenoff has the advanced training and expertise to perform your total shoulder replacement surgery.
 He also offers several other advanced procedures, including:

 At Litchfield Hills Orthopedic Associates, our orthopedic specialists and staff understand the first step towards reducing your shoulder pain and restoring your health is a proper diagnosis to determine the specific cause of your pain.
 Schedule a consultation with our specialty-trained shoulder specialist today, and discuss your condition and treatment options.
 You can request an appointment online or call (860) 482-8539 and be seen in Torrington or Bristol.